hubertlacote/fb-scraping-tools/README.md

 #            },
 #            "100000000000002": {
 #                "post_id": 100000000000002,
+#                "content": "User is with some other user",
 #                "date": "2018-01-02 12:00:00",
 #                "date_org": "2 January at 12:00",
 #                "like_count": 0,